Physics-informed deep-learning applications to experimental fluid mechanics: Physics-informed super-resolution of flow fields in time and space

 For the second test case, we consider the super-resolution in time and space for the two-dimensional vortex shedding behind a circular cylinder at $Re_D = 100$.
 This example aims to highlight the ability of PINNs in the flow-field super-resolution tasks from very low-resolution measurements both in time and space.
 We consider the incompressible Navier--Stokes equations as:

-where for $\mathbf{u}$ is the non-dimensional velocity vector, $t$ is the non-dimensional time and $p$ is the non-dimensional pressure.
+where $\mathbf{u}$ is the non-dimensional velocity vector, $t$ is the non-dimensional time and $p$ is the non-dimensional pressure.
 The reference data has a resolution of $(N_x, N_y, N_t) = (100, 50, 200)$ with a non-dimensional $\Delta t = 0.1$.
-We consider a time interval of almost one vortex-shedding cycle, \ie $t \in [0, 7]$.
-We perform downsampling with a factor of 10 in each spatial direction and only utilize there snapshots of low-resolution data at $t = 0, 3.5, 7$ for supervised learning.~\Cref{fig:cylinder_prob} depicts the problem set-up for this test case and the reference data used for training.
+The flow field is simulated by numerically integrating equation~(\ref{eq:NS}) over a time interval of almost one vortex-shedding cycle, \ie $t \in [0, 7]$.
+We perform downsampling on the velocity fields with a factor of 10 in each spatial direction and only utilize three snapshots of low-resolution data at $t = 0.0, 3.5$ and $7.0$ for supervised learning.~\Cref{fig:cylinder_prob} depicts the problem set-up for this test case and the reference data used for training.
 The blue line shows the first temporal coefficient $a_1$ of the proper orthogonal decomposition (POD) for this test case.